mockito/mockito-scala/README.md

 *   Repositories: [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Cmockito-scala_2.12) or [JFrog's Bintray](https://bintray.com/mockito/maven/mockito-scala)

-**IMPORTANT!** mockito-scala will pull the right version of mockito-core as a transitive dependency, but if for some reason you'd like to have both libraries explicitly declared in your build file, please make sure you declare mockito-core first, as we currently rely on a class loader hack to make by-name arguments work.

 For a more detailed explanation of the features please read [this](https://medium.com/@bbonanno_83496/introduction-to-mockito-scala-ede30769cbda) article series